Inherited 401(k)s: 6 Questions Heirs Need to Ask

 Contact The Law Offices of Clifford M. Cohen Today!

-For more information on inherited 401(k)s and related legal issues, please call the Law Offices of Clifford M. Cohen at (202) 895-2799 to schedule a time to meet.
+For more information on inherited 401(k)s and related legal issues, please call the Law Offices of Clifford M. Cohen, and estate planning law firm in Washington DC at (202) 895-2799 to schedule a time to meet.